 If you could remodel your dream kitchen, would it be big with a lot of open space, or small and crowded?
 Surely, most of us would want to knock down a wall or two.
 But in reality, expanding your kitchen can be costly and may not be an option.

-1. Design with clean lines
+Tip #1: Design with clean lines

-When it comes to the overall design of your kitchen, using clean, simple lines to style your space is your most useful tool.
-Stay away from large corbels, sconces and elaborate crown moldings, which can break up the design of your kitchen and overcrowd the room.
-Instead, ask your craftsman to extend your cabinetry to the ceiling, but keep the cabinet style simple.
+When it comes to the overall design of your kitchen, using clean, simple lines to style your space is never a bad choice.
+Stay away from large corbels, sconces and elaborate crown moldings, which can break up the design of your cooking space and overcrowd the room.
+Instead, ask your designer to extend your cabinetry to the ceiling, but keep the cabinet style simple.

-2. Use similar colors
+Tip #2: Use similar colors

-3. Recess storage
+Tip #3: Recess storage

-Keeping clutter from your countertops and having the proper storage space is important to keeping a small kitchen working like a large one.
+Keeping clutter from your countertops and investing in the right storage solutions is key to making sure the layout of your kitchen is as convenient as possible.
 Recessed storage is a great way to maximize your storage space while keeping your countertops and flooring space open for cooking and food preparation.

-4. Open shelving
+Tip #4: Open shelving

-5. Replace cabinet doors with glass
+Tip #5: Replace cabinet doors with glass